-- 2. The details profile of the above Directors who are standing for re-election are set out in the Directors' Profile set out on pages 10 to 11 of the Annual Report 2017. - 3.
-The details of the Directors' attendance for Board Meetings are disclosed in the Corporate Governance Statement on page 13 of the Annual Report 2017. - 4.
-The 11th Annual General Meeting of the Company will be held at Level 3, Lot 6, Jalan Sungai Kayu Ara 32/39, Seksyen 32, 40460 Shah Alam, Selangor Darul Ehsan on Friday, 18 May 2018 at 10.30 a.m.
+- 2. The details profile of the above Directors who are standing for re-election are set out in the Directors' Profile set out on pages 10 to 11 of the Annual Report 2018. - 3.
+The details of the Directors' attendance for Board Meetings are disclosed in the Corporate Governance Overview Statement on page 13 of the Annual Report 2018. - 4.
+The 12th Annual General Meeting of the Company will be held at Level 3, Lot 6, Jalan Sungai Kayu Ara 32/39, Seksyen 32, 40460 Shah Alam, Selangor Darul Ehsan on Thursday, 30 May 2019 at 10.30 a.m.

-proxy form 从
+proxy form

-/\ We

-(Full Name in Block Capitals)

-of

-(Address)

-bein ng a member/members of Samchem Holdings Berhad, hereby appoint

-(Full Name in Block Capi talsJ

-of [Address]

-(100.000)

-or fa ailing him/her,

-Мее the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Eleventh eting of the Company to be held at Level 3, Lot 6, Jalan Sungai Kayu Ara 32/39, Seksyen 32, 40460 Shah ul Ehsan on Friday, 18 May 2018 at 10.30 a.m. and at any adjournment thereof.

-Му /Our Proxy(ies) is/are to vote as indicated below:

-NO. RESOLUTIONS FOR AGAINST

-1. Declaration of a Final Single Tier Dividend of 1.0 sen per shares for the financial year ended 31 December 2017.

-2. Approval of payment of Directors' fees and benefits for the financial year ending 31 December 2018.

-3. Re-election of Director - Cheong Chee Yun

-4. Re-election of Director - Dato' Theng Book

-5. Re-election of Director - Ng Ai Rene

-6. To re-appoint Messrs.
-Baker Tilly Monteiro Heng as Auditors of the Company and to authorise the Directors to determine their remuneration.
+/\ [Full Name in Block Capitals] of (Address) bein g a member/members of Samchem Holdings Berhad, hereby appoint (Full Name in Block Cap itals) of [Address] (Address) or fa iling him/her, Мее the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Twelfth ting of the Company to be held at Level 3, Lot 6, Jalan Sungai Kayu Ara 32/39, Seksyen 32, 40460 Shalul Ehsan on Thursday, 30 May 2019 at 10.30 a.m. and at any adjournment thereof. Му /Our Proxy(ies) is/are to vote as indicated below: NO. RESOLUTIONS FOR AGAINST 1.
+Declaration of a Final Single Tier Dividend of 1.0 sen per shares for the financial year ended 31 December 2018.
+2. Approval of payment of Directors' fees and benefits for the financial year ended 31 December 2018.
+3. Approval of payment of Directors' fees and benefits for the financial year ending 31 December 2019.
+4. Re-election of Director - Chooi Chok Khooi 5.
+Re-election of Director - Lok Kai Chun 6.
+To re-appoint Messrs.
+Baker Tilly Monteiro Heng PLT as Auditors of the Company and to authorise the Directors to determine their remuneration.
 7. Special Business - Authority to Issue Shares Pursuant to Section 75 and 76 of the Companies Act, 2016.
 8. Special Business - Authority to continuing in office as Independent Non-Executive Director.
+9. Special Business - Authority for purchase of own shares by the Company 10.
+Special Business - Proposed alteration or amendment of the constitution of the Company.
 (Plea: se indicate with an "X" in the appropriate space above how you wish your votes to be cast.
-If you do not do so, the Proxy will vote or abstain from v oting at hi is discretion.)

-Date ed this day of2018.

-nature/Seal of Shareholders ete if not applicable)
+If you do not do so, the Proxy will vote or abstain from voting at h is discretion.)
+Date ed this day of2019.
+NUMBER OF SHARES HELD Sign nature/Seal of Shareholders ete if not applicable)

-, ·· · · · · - · · · · · ·